 Why are hugs so important?

-Interestingly it’s not the hug that’s important but what it does to us that matters!
-Physical touch and stimulation of the skin releases a chemical in our brain called oxytocin, and it’s this which we need to keep well stocked.
+Interestingly it’s not the hug that’s important, but what it does to us that matters!
+Physical touch and stimulation of the skin release a chemical in our brain called oxytocin, and we need to keep this well-stocked.
 Why?
-Well because it’s been known to:
+Well, because it’s been known to: